Best Night Splints For Plantar Fasciitis

 The sock type operates in the same way but they are much more flexible and are not quite so uncomfortable to wear.

 However, many people find that the socks can cause more numbness as it is important that they are pulled up as far as possible.

-Which is the best plantar fasciitis night splint for me?
+Which are the best plantar fasciitis night splints for you?

 However, if you are a heavy sleeper who tends not to toss and turn all night, then a more rigid model may help best.